Kinda-Nefarious/alx-system_engineering-devops/0x00-shell_basics/README.md

 9th script - Deletes the file betty.
 10th script - Deletes the directory my_first_directory that is in the /tmp directory.
 11th script - Changes the working directory to the previous one.
+12th script - Lists all files in the current directory and the parent of the working directory and the /boot directory in this order, inlong format.